avigewirtz/avigewirtz.github.io-/make/how-make-processes-a-makefile.md

 # How make Processes a Makefile

-We’ve seen that with our Makefile set up, we can build testintmath incrementally by sumply involing make.
+We’ve seen that we can build testintmath incrementally by simply involing make.
 But how exactly does make figure out which commands (if any) to execute to being testintmath up-to-date? lets examine the execution in more detail to find out.

 #### Core Algorithm